 Common Work-Related Shoulder Injuries in Ohio

-These symptoms can be indicative of a variety of shoulder issues.
+These symptoms can indicate many shoulder issues.
 Some appear over time, while others can be brought on by a single traumatic incident.
 The most common work-related shoulder injuries are:

 - Rotator cuff injuries – The rotator cuff is the muscles and tendons that hold the bones of the shoulder joint in place and allows for overhead movement.
 Injuries to the rotator cuff can be as mild as inflammation or as serious as tears in the muscles or tendons.
 Impingement, tears, bursitis, and tendonitis are common rotator cuff injuries.